 Statewide DSP Marketing, Recruitment, & Retention Campaign

-OPWDD will invest ARPA funds to develop, launch, and maintain a statewide DSP recruitment and retention marketing campaign to support both voluntary and state-operated providers.
-The campaign will combine research and data-driven strategy with advertising and technical assistance.
-In addition, the campaign will leverage various modes of media, including a web-based platform to support and track all facets of the initiative and promote the DSP profession as a rewarding career.
+OPWDD will invest ARPA funds to develop and launch a statewide DSP education and marketing campaign to support both voluntary providers and OPWDD state-operations.
+The campaign will combine research and data-driven strategy with marketing and recruitment by service providers.
+The campaign will leverage various modes of media, including a web-based platform to support and track all facets of the initiative and promote both job opportunities and the DSP profession as a rewarding career.

 Provider Technical Assistance